Tomev/qcflow/docs/source/traditional-ml/index.rst

 models in finance, and from the forecasting capabilities of time-series analyses in supply chain management to the insights drawn from statistical modeling in social sciences, these core methodologies underscore many of the technological advancements we witness today.

-MLflow recognizes the enduring significance of traditional machine learning.
-Designed with precision and a deep understanding of the challenges and intricacies faced by data scientists and ML practitioners, MLflow offers a comprehensive suite of tools tailor-made for these classic techniques.
+QCFlow recognizes the enduring significance of traditional machine learning.
+Designed with precision and a deep understanding of the challenges and intricacies faced by data scientists and ML practitioners, QCFlow offers a comprehensive suite of tools tailor-made for these classic techniques.
 This platform not only streamlines the model development and deployment processes but also ensures reproducibility, scalability, and traceability.

-As we delve further, we'll explore the multifaceted functionalities MLflow offers, showcasing how it enhances the efficacy, reliability, and insights derived from traditional ML models.
-Whether you're a seasoned expert looking to optimize workflows or a newcomer eager to make a mark, MLflow stands as an invaluable ally in your machine learning journey.
+As we delve further, we'll explore the multifaceted functionalities QCFlow offers, showcasing how it enhances the efficacy, reliability, and insights derived from traditional ML models.
+Whether you're a seasoned expert looking to optimize workflows or a newcomer eager to make a mark, QCFlow stands as an invaluable ally in your machine learning journey.

 Native Library Support
 ----------------------
-There are a number of natively supported traditional ML libraries within MLflow.
+There are a number of natively supported traditional ML libraries within QCFlow.
 Throughout the documentation, you may see these referred to as
 "flavors", as they are specific implementations of native support for saving, logging, loading, and generic python function representation for the models that are produced from these libraries.